linkerd/website/linkerd.io/content/blog/multicluster-kubernetes-with-service-mirroring.md

 service mesh.
 Instead, the service mirror is a standalone component that can compose well with other projects.
 This applies not just to the potential users of service mirroring, but also to the service mirror itself.
-For example, the service mirror's gateway component is plugable by design, and can be implemented by projects such as [Ambassador](https://www.getambassador.io/), [Gloo](https://github.com/solo-io/gloo) and [Traefik](https://containo.us/traefik/).
+For example, the service mirror's gateway component is pluggable by design, and can be implemented by projects such as [Ambassador](https://www.getambassador.io/), [Gloo](https://github.com/solo-io/gloo) and [Traefik](https://containo.us/traefik/).